pixelshaded/node-jfk/README.md

 Migrations are tracked within migrations/config/migration-tracking.json.
 This file contains current version of your environment and an array of all the migrations files.

 ### Migration Files
 Migration files sit in the migrations folder.
 They are named by the datestamp when they were created.
-This means that should be in order by creation date.
+This means they should be in order by creation date.

 ### Migration Template
 If you want to create your own template for migrations, you can do so by creating one named migration-template in the migrations/config folder.
 The migration script will use this when it generates new migration files.